 Medical collections - the threat

-Usually, the biggest threat the medical collectors will use in order to convince you to make payments is that they will report the medical collection on your credit report which will affect your credit score.
+Usually, the biggest threat the medical collectors will use in order to convince you to make payments is that they will report the medical collection on your credit report.
+That in turn, will affect your credit score.

 But is that true?
 Do medical collections get reported right away, and do they affect your credit score?

-Sometimes a medical bill does not get paid due to the fact that the insurance did not kick in yet.
-In reality, though, it has nothing to do with the consumer.
-Therefore, in 2017 congress issued a law that medical collections cannot appear on your credit report until they are 180 days past due.
+Sometimes, a medical bill does not get paid due to the fact that the insurance did not kick in yet.
+Therefore in reality, it has nothing to do with the consumer.
+For this reason, in 2017, congress issued a law that medical collections cannot appear on your credit report until they are 180 days past due.

 The newest Fico score (Fico 09) and the newest Vantage score (Vantage 04) give medical collections special attention.
 A medical collection will not affect your credit score as much as a non-medical collection.
 Also, with the Fico 09 scoring model, a paid collection will never affect your credit score.

 But the issue is that, unfortunately, most lenders at this date, do not use the newest scoring models.
 DU requires mortgage lenders to use the Fico 04 scoring model.
 All credit card issuers, as far as I know, use the Fico 08 scoring model.
 With auto loans, I have seen Mazda/Chase use Fico 09, but most still use Fico 08.

 Fico 08 and Fico 04 do not give any special treatment for medical collections.
 Therefore, a medical collection will affect your credit score just like any other collection.

 It’s important to note that any collection under $100 does not affect credit with the Fico 08 (most often used) scoring model.
 The Fico 04, which is used for mortgage loans, does factor in even small collection amounts into the scoring model..